Rock Garden of Chandigarh: Description

 The Rock Garden sits near Sukhna Lake.
 It consists of man-made interlinked waterfalls and many other sculptures that have been made of scrap and other kinds of waste (bottles, glasses, bangles, tiles, ceramic pots, sinks, electrical waste, broken pipes, etc.) which are placed in walled paths.In his spare time, Nek Chand started collecting materials from demolition sites around the city.
 He recycled these materials into his own vision of the divine kingdom of Sukrani, choosing a gorge in a forest near Sukhna Lake for his work.
 The gorge had been designated as a land conservancy, a forest buffer established in 1902 that nothing could be built on.
 Chand's work was illegal, but he was able to hide it for 18 years before it was discovered by the authorities in 1976.
 By this time, it had grown into a 12 acre complex of interlinked courtyards, each filled with hundreds of pottery-covered concrete sculptures of dancers, musicians, and animals.

-His work was in danger of being demolished, but he was able to get public opinion on his side.
-In 1976 the park was inaugurated as a public space.
-Nek Chand was given a salary, a title ("Sub-Divisional Engineer, Rock Garden") and 50 laborers so that he could work full-time.
-The Rock Garden appeared on an Indian stamp in 1983.
-The Rock Garden is still made out of recycled materials.
-With the government's help, Chand was able to set up collection centers around the city for waste, especially rags and broken ceramics.

-When Chand left the country on a lecture tour in 1996, the city withdrew its funding, and vandals attacked the park.
+When Chand left the country on a lecture tour in 1990, the city withdrew its funding, and vandals attacked the park.
 The Rock Garden Society took over the administration and upkeep of this unique visionary environment.

-The garden is visited by over 5,000 people daily, with more than 12 million visitors since its inception.
+The garden is visited by 3,000-4,000 people daily.